Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: An Illustrative One-Dimensional Problem

 We use notations $u_{h,0}$, $u_{h,1}$, and $u_{c,1}$ to denote the $L^2$-projections of $u$ on $P_0(\cT_h)$, $P_1(\cT_h)$, and $S_1(\cT_h)$, respectively.

-\section{Discontinuous Approximations}
+\subsection{Discontinuous Approximations}

-In this section, we consider two discontinuous approximations: $P_0$ and $P_1$ approximations.
-Note that, for a discontinuous projection, the approximation is exact on those elements which are away from the discontinuity.
+We consider two discontinuous approximations first: $P_0$ and $P_1$ approximations.
+Note that, for a discontinuous projection, the approximation is exact on those elements away from the discontinuity.
 Thus, we only need to discuss the special interval that contains the discontinuity.
+Let $0\leq t \leq 1$ and $h>0$.
+We consider the interval $I_0 = (-th, (1-t)h)$, see (a) of Fig. \ref{P1_non}.